lamystere/endless-orgasm-machine/README.md

 - edge times are in seconds

 ## Standing on the shoulders of giants
 This is a product of the open source community.
 This will always be open source.
 Sharing knowledge this way goes back to patent offices, or perhaps cave-man fire.
-Sometimes the term can be abused by making things appear open when key information is obfuscated or taking formerly open repositories offline...that practice of monetizing is also as old as time.
+Sometimes the term can be abused by making things appear open when key information is obfuscated or by taking formerly open repositories offline...that practice of monetizing is also as old as time.
 No shame.
-Open-source doesn't mean no profiting.
-This particular project intends to focus on information sharing and DIY accessibility as much as functionality.
+Open-source doesn't mean no profiting and I'll try to make some money too.
+However this particular project intends to focus on information sharing and DIY accessibility as much as functionality.
 You should be always be able to build this yourself if you have the free time.
-I hope the open-source community can elevate this project and make it even more useful than I am capable of.
+That may not be the most profitable route but I hope the open-source community can elevate this project and make it even more useful than I am capable of.

 ## Contribution and Inspiration from: